greghunt/tailpress/README.txt

 If you have any page caching on your site, you'll have to clear your cache for the best experience.

 == Changelog ==

+= 0.3.0 =
+* Added a clear cache button.
+* Use a backend API service for compiling CSS.

 = 0.2.0 =
 * Added a settings page to configure Tailwind.